Oremoose/GradBlog/content/ICM/ICM-Class One.md

   - ClassNotes
   - ICM
   - VibeCoding
+title: ICM-Class One
+draft: true
 ---

+The rest of your content lives here.
+You can use **Markdown** here :)
 >Programming needs to hurt.
 The Struggle is needed to build the Proper Muscles.
 >\- Shawn